Chaitanya1997/Angular-Form-Handling/README.md

 ## Deployment

-This app is deployed using Jenkins, Digital Ocean.
+This app is deployed using Jenkins, Digital Ocean...